smrithi-0121/GazaLegislativeScorecard/README.md

-# GazaLegislativeScorecard
+# PCS - Gaza Legislative Scorecard Project
-Gaza legislative scorecard project (FA24) - how have your representatives voted on Israel-Palestine?
+How have your representatives voted on Israel-Palestine?
+Data on individual members of Congress can be hard to find and aggregate.